 “When you are brought before synagogues, rulers and authorities, do not worry about how you will defend yourselves or what you will say, for the Holy Spirit will teach you at that time what you should say.” – Luke 12:11-12

 Public speaking was something I loved and was scared of at the same time.
+It wasn’t about receiving praise from other people.
 I enjoyed making speeches and scripts, putting stuff in my head on what I should talk about and even enjoyed the research behind a certain topic.
 Speech class was one of my favorite classes during college and I still remember how I did during the first speech I gave.
 Speaking in public in the Korean language is a different story.
 I will without a split second say no or run away from it as far away as possible.

 So I was in fear yet filled with excitement when I was asked to present in front of our CEO and other vice presidents or directors.
 Why excited?
-Because I knew I was going to be challenging myself and it will help me grow.
+Like I said, not about praise.
+Rather, because I knew I was going to be challenging myself and it will help me grow.
 But as the day started approaching, I was being fearful.
 Oh so, fearful.
 I wrote a script but it was weird and it wasn’t me.
 The content itself felt forced.
 When one of our team’s assistant managers took a look, he suggested that I put into bullet points what I want to discuss instead of reading a whole script.
 I’m like, “Whut?”

 Long story, short – I did end up following his advice and prayed and learned that the Holy Spirit will guide me in what to say no matter who the audience is and what I am going to speak about.
 But, I ended up not presenting it and I could relax a bit more.